 2. Produce the produce!
 I always pack apple slices when I fly because they travel well.
 Whatever fruit you dig will do, but be advised pomegranate seeds don’t do well if your flight is more than six hours long.
 I learned that the hard way.
 I’m also a big fan of hummus with veggies, kale chips and popcorn.

 3. Arrive early.
 There are two types of people in this world.
 People who hate getting to the airport early and folks like me who delight in the two-hour window rule.
 If you get to the airport early enough, you have time to sit down at a restaurant and order a filling meal that gives you the fiber and protein necessary to gangster out the flight ahead.

 4. Go spy mode.
 Doing some research before fly day is always helpful.
 Once you know your airline, find out what restaurants are located in your terminal.
 I found this great article that breaks down healthy eats at airports all around the U.S. Arrive too late to sit?
 Even McDonald’s has a nutritional information available to help you choose wisely.

 5. Step away from the booze.
 Unless you’re flying to Vegas (which sort of mandates party time), try to avoid drinking before you fly.
 While it may take the pressure off of thoughts of you and Aunt Mildred duking it out at last year’s turkey dinner, it’s going to dehydrate the stuffing out of you.
-(Plus, there’s that empty calories part.)
-And if you must, might I recommend a Guinness after you land?
+Although, if you must, might I recommend a Guinness after you land?
 After learning it’s usually okay for the gluten sensitive, I’m an even bigger fan.

 How about you?
 What’s your plan of attack for holiday traveling?
 Any tips or suggestions you’d like to share with the fit and flying? —Tish